eigen1907/KHUHEP-Internship/README.md

 - Opening pull requests for code reviews

 Feel free to experiment and ask questions as you learn.
 Remember, making mistakes is a valuable part of the learning process!

-## Contribution Guidelines

-1. **Fork the Repository:**
-   If you're planning to propose changes or work collaboratively, please fork the repository and work on your own branch.

-2. **Submit Pull Requests:**
-   Once you've completed your changes, open a pull request to merge your work back into the main repository.

-3. **Ask for Help:**
-   If you encounter any issues or have questions about Git, GitHub, or any assignment, don't hesitate to reach out.

-Happy coding, and best of luck with your internship course!